operator-framework/enhancements/enhancements/service-binding.md

 The goal of the Service Binding Operator is to solve this binding problem.
 By making it easier for application developers to bind applications with needed backing services, the Service Binding Operator also assists operator providers in promoting and expanding the adoption of their operators

-## The ServiceBindingRequest custom resource
+## The ServiceBinding custom resource

 Manually binding an application together with a backing service without the Service Binding Operator is a time-consuming and error-prone process.